modernmt/modernmt/README.md

 ## MMT distributed (Optional)

+Translation, Tuning and Evaluate can run on a MMT cluster to drastically reduce the time they take.
+Training cannot run on an MMT cluster.

 Let's distribute MMT to a second machine.
 Make sure port 8045 is open on the master and 5016 and 5017 on both the master and the slave.